Debts of the marriage often outlive the marriage itself.

 - no one closed the account

-When one spouse hit a rough patch, she accessed the left-over line of credit, big time.
+When my client hit a rough patch, she accessed the left-over line of credit, big time.
 But it wasn’t enough to avoid the need for bankruptcy.

-My client’s financial mess threatens to slop over to the former spouse who remained listed on a dormant line of credit.
+As a result, my client’s financial mess threatens to slop over to the former spouse who remained liable on the dormant line of credit, because no one paid attention to the debts at the time of the divorce.

-Even though the current debt is long after the divorce, the ex spouse remains liable to the lender because his name is on the account.
+Even though the new balance on the line of credit arose long after the divorce, the ex spouse remains liable to the lender because his name is on the account.

-My client can discharge the debt to the lender, but not the debt to the long-since ex spouse.
+My client can discharge the debt to the lender in her bankruptcy, but not the debt to the long-since ex spouse.
 That’s because obligations between spouses, such as the division of debt, can’t be discharged in Chapter 7

 I see a couple of possible outcomes in my case: